reesearonin/comp-lab-class-2024/Week3-IntroToMD/Data/README.md

 This contains a structure and a trajectory file for a 10ns simulation on the trp-cage 2JOF protein.
 The protein has been wrapped in a box and water has been removed.
+All files required to run the simulation again are included.